reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 and hence `OffsetDateTime` gives the correct representation that includes DST changes.
 As discussed in the API section that details differences between OffsetDateTime and ZonedDateTime, we could use the one that best suits our use-case.

-## Testing timezones in a Spring Boot application
+## Testing Timezones in a Spring Boot Application

 When working with timezones and unit testing applications, we might want to control the timezone, dates and make them agnostic of the system timezone.
 The Date/Time API provides [`java.time.Clock`](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html) that can be used for achieving this.